 FSI proposals will be evaluated by the University Research Council.
 In order to assist in the preparation of successful applications, the evaluation form that will be used to evaluate the proposals is provided below.
 With faculty reviewers from many different fields across the University, the proposal should be written in plain English that is clear and unambiguous so that the proposal is understandable to readers completely outside the discipline.
 Nonetheless, the intellectual underpinnings of the research should be clear.

-Proposals should be submitted via email to Joy Yard at firstname.lastname@example.org AND Conor McLennan at email@example.com by March 08, 2013.
-Previous awardees are not eligible for the AY 2013-14 competition.
+Proposals should be submitted via email to Joy Yard at firstname.lastname@example.org and Conor McLennan at email@example.com by March 06, 2015.
+Previous awardees are eligible if it has been three years since the end date of their previous award and they can document success from their previous award (e.g., publications, performances, exhibitions).
 Questions concerning the FSI may be addressed to Joy Yard, 687-9364, firstname.lastname@example.org, or Conor McLennan, 687-5171, email@example.com.

 Work on a funded project must begin within the twelve months following the date of award activation.
-If awarded, the account will be established starting July 1, 2013 and all funds must be expended by June 30, 2014.
-A one-time no-cost extension of no longer than six months may be approved only in exceptional cases, and must be requested no later than May 30, 2014.
-There is no guarantee that a request will be approved.
-Consequently, it is in awardees’ best interests to avoid requesting an extension and ensure that all funds are expended by June 30, 2014.
+If awarded, the account will be established starting June 1, 2015 and all funds must be expended by May 30, 2016.
+A one-time no-cost extension of no longer than six months may be approved only in exceptional cases, and must be requested no later than one month prior to the end date of the award.